 Thinking about moving your accounting applications to the cloud?
-There are a wide variety of providers to sort through – all with differing features, applications and limitations.
-With a wide variety of cloud solutions to choose from, finding the best solution for your accounting firm can be a daunting process.
+Looking for a new server solution for your web hosting needs?
+It is no secret that there are a wide variety of providers to sort through, all with differing features, applications and limitations.
+For example, companies like Seedbox offer a wide range of hosting servers that could be just what you need to take the online elements of your business to the next level.
+Furthermore, with a wide variety of cloud based solutions to choose from, finding the best solution for your accounting firm can be a daunting process.

 Here are 5 key points to consider when deciding between cloud hosting or an on-premise solution: